mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Validation bands
 ================
-The products provide information on the validity of an observation (pixel), if selected.
+The products provide information on the validity of an observation (pixel), if selected by the user.

 .. _validation_bands_table:
 .. csv-table:: Validation bands